For an index of the actors and actresses who have a dedicated page, see here.

 - Of Corsets Sexy: Famously sported one in "A Touch of Brimstone" as part of her Queen of Sin outfit.

-- Part-Time Hero: She's shown pursuing numerous hobbies that suggest she is rather lonely since the disappearance of her husband.
-No wonder she always looks happy to be solving mysteries with Steed.
+- Part-Time Hero: Like Cathy Gale before her, she's more of a "talented amateur".
+She's shown pursuing numerous hobbies that suggest she is rather lonely since the disappearance of her husband — no wonder she always looks happy to be solving mysteries with Steed.

 - Passing the Torch: Her staircase scene with Steed's new partner in "The Forget-Me-Knot", Tara King, can be considered as one.